axonivy-market/pattern-demos/pattern-demos-product/README.md

 ### Waiting Event

 This module demonstrates a technical pattern for handling asynchronous process continuation using intermediate events.
-It includes two primary process entries: **startWaiting**, which initiates a process and suspends it at a defined wait state, and **fireEvent**, which triggers the continuation by referencing a specific **Event ID**—an random UUID.
+It includes two primary process entries: **startWaiting**, which initiates a process and suspends it at a defined wait state, and **fireEvent**, which triggers the continuation by referencing a specific **Event ID** — a randomly generated UUID.

-In addition to internal invocation, the demo exposes a RESTful endpoint (/waiting/fire/{eventId}) that enables external systems or services to resume suspended processes by issuing a simple HTTP GET request.
-This is particularly useful in integration scenarios where the process must wait for a callback, external system response, or event-driven signal.
+In addition to internal invocation, the demo exposes a RESTful endpoint ('/waiting/fire/{eventId}') that enables external systems or services to resume suspended processes by issuing a simple HTTP GET request.
+This is particularly useful in integration scenarios where the process must wait for a callback, an external system response, or an event-driven signal.

 The solution is lightweight, stateless, and easily adaptable to various business requirements.